PhilKit6/tcpKit/README.md

 2. Orient the TCP perpendicular to that surface (normal alignment).
 3. Maintain a constant stand‑off distance (`target_offset`) above the surface.

+The sensors are modeled as **rigidly mounted** to the TCP: their positions are a fixed transform in the TCP frame (constant lead along the tangent), and beams are emitted along the tool’s current **downward normal**.
+The pose estimated from the current beams is applied **next frame** (causal update), so geometry is rigid within each frame.
+The sim also auto‑resets after traversing the plotting range.

 ---

 ## Quick Start